Non-player character: Video games

 More advanced RPGs feature interactive dialogue, or branching dialogue (dialogue trees).
 An example are the games produced by Black Isle Studios and White Wolf, Inc.; every one of their games is multiple-choice roleplaying.
-When talking to an NPC, the player is presented with a list of dialogue options, and may choose between them.
+When talking to an NPC, the player is presented with a list of dialogue options and may choose between them.
 Each choice may result in a different response from the NPC.
 These choices may affect the course of the game, as well as the conversation.
 At the least, they provide a reference point to the player of their character's relationship with the game world.

 Ultima is an example of a game series that has advanced from non-branching (Ultima III: Exodus and earlier) to branching dialogue (from Ultima IV: Quest of the Avatar and on).
 Other role-playing games with branching dialogues include Cosmic Soldier, Megami Tensei, Fire Emblem, Metal Max, Langrisser, SaGa, Ogre Battle, Chrono, Star Ocean, Sakura Wars, Mass Effect, Dragon Age, Radiant Historia, and several Dragon Quest and Final Fantasy games.

 Certain video game genres revolve almost entirely around interactions with non-player characters, including visual novels such as Ace Attorney and dating sims such as Tokimeki Memorial, usually featuring complex branching dialogues and often presenting the player's possible responses word-for-word as the player character would say them.
 Games revolving around relationship-building, including visual novels, dating sims such as Tokimeki Memorial, and some role-playing games such as Persona, often give choices that have a different number of associated "mood points" that influence a player character's relationship and future conversations with a non-player character.
 These games often feature a day-night cycle with a time scheduling system that provides context and relevance to character interactions, allowing players to choose when and if to interact with certain characters, which in turn influences their responses during later conversations.

-Insult
+In 2023, Replica Studios unveiled its AI-developed NPCs for the Unreal Engine 5, in cooperation with OpenAI, which enable players to have an interactive conversation with unplayable characters.
+"NPC streaming"—livestreaming while mimicking the behaviors of an NPC—became popular on TikTok in 2023 and was largely popularized by livestreamer Pinkydoll.

+Other usage

-On the Internet, NPC is often used as an insult to suggest that some people are unable to form thoughts or opinions of their own.
-Such people are often characterized as being similar to NPC Wojak, who is a grey-faced, expressionless internet meme.
+From around 2018, the term NPC became an insult, primarily online, to suggest that a person is unable to form thoughts or opinions of their own.
+This is sometimes illustrated with a grey-faced, expressionless version of the Wojak meme.